Activities SEND Local Offer

 🍿The CEA Card allows a carer to go free at participating cinemas when accompanying a child with additional needs.
 Most cinemas have relaxed screenings for neurodiverse audiences.

-🌻 Sunflower Lanyard are a discreet way to show that someone has a hidden disability.
+🌻 A Sunflower Lanyard is a discreet way to show that someone has a hidden disability.
 This helps staff at the venue you are visiting offer extra support and understanding.

 🚻 Changing Places Toilets list places that have fully accessible toilets including hoists, adult-sized changing benches, and extra space.